-Bays Mountain Trail is a 5.2 mile heavily trafficked loop trail located near Kingsport, TN that features a lake and is rated as moderate.
+Bays Mountain Trail is a 5.2 mile heavily trafficked loop trail located near Kingsport, Tennessee that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash